STAND. COM. REP. NO. 1266

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred H.B.
-No. 1262, H.D.
-2, entitled:
+Your Committee on Hawaiian Affairs, to which was referred H.C.R.
+No. 113 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1262, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1262, H.D.
-2, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 113, as amended herein, and recommends that it be referred to the Committee on Education in the form attached hereto as H.C.R.
+No. 113, H.D.
+1.